vivaria/edisonrul.ing/docs/source/cards/c/crimson-sentry.md

 ### Card Rulings

-●Crimson Sentry's effect can be activated before or after your monster(s) are destroyed in battle, similar to Last Will.
+*   Crimson Sentry's effect can be activated before or after your monster(s) are destroyed in battle, similar to Last Will.